SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 In this task, you will load data into a dataframe to prepare it for analysis.
 Dataframes in Spark, similar to Pandas dataframes in Python, offer a structured way to manage and manipulate data organized in rows and columns.

-> **Note**: Spark supports multiple coding languages, including Scala, Java, and others.
+> **Note:** Spark supports multiple coding languages, including Scala, Java, and others.
 In this exercise, we'll use *PySpark*, which is a Spark-optimized variant of Python.
 PySpark is one of the most commonly used languages on Spark and is the default language in Fabric notebooks.

 1. With the notebook open, expand the **fabric_lakehouse<inject key="DeploymentID" enableCopy="false"/> (1)** under **Explorer**, then expand **Files (2)**, select the **orders (3)** folder, click the **ellipsis (...)
 (4)** menu next to 2019.csv, and choose **Load data (5)** > **Spark (6)**.